Who can help you reach an agreement?

 You do this by serving your spouse with a document called a Notice to Mediate.
 See our fact sheets Making mediation happen in a family law case in Supreme Court and How to serve Supreme Court documents (for how to serve the document).

 For more information on what mediators do, see:

-- The Ministry of Justice's Family Justice page on mediators, and
+- The Attorney General's Family Justice page on mediators, and

 - this video clip from the Continuing Legal Education Society's video, An Inside Look at Family Mediation.